Vinod-Koli/Behavioral-Cloning-Deep-Neural-Network/writeup_report.md

 * Loss Function Used- MSE(Mean Squared Error)

 ### Conclusion
 The model worked well on the track at all the times, and it was able to drive the car as expected.
+You can check the video [here](https://github.com/Vinod-Koli/CarND-Behavioral-Cloning/blob/master/run1.mp4)